uqbar-dao/dev-suite/readme.md

 ![Project Structure](/assets/220901-project-structure.png)

 The `%rollup` app simulates the ZK rollup to Ethereum L1.
-The `%sequencer` app runs a town, receiving transactions from users and batching them up to send to the `%rollup`.
+The `%sequencer` app runs a shard, receiving transactions from users and batching them up to send to the `%rollup`.
 The user suite of apps include:
 * `%wallet`: manages key pairs, tracks assets, handles writes to chain
 * `%indexer`: indexes batches, provides a scry interface for chain state, sends subscription updates